StatefulSet Basics

 www-web-4 Bound pvc-e11bb5f8-b508-11e6-932f-42010a800002 1Gi RWO 13h

 There are still five PersistentVolumeClaims and five PersistentVolumes.
-When exploring a Pod's stable storage, we saw that the PersistentVolumes mounted to the Pods of a StatefulSet are not deleted when the StatefulSet's Pods are deleted.
+When exploring a Pod's stable storage, you saw that the PersistentVolumes mounted to the Pods of a StatefulSet are not deleted when the StatefulSet's Pods are deleted.
 This is still true when Pod deletion is caused by scaling the StatefulSet down.

 Updating StatefulSets